SF.20.22.B10118: Powergrid Synchronization Backbones: Master Stability Functions for Real World Generator Models

 SF.20.01.B4336: Audio & Acoustic Processing

-AFRL/RIGC is involved in all aspects of researching and developing state of the art audio and acoustical analysis and processing capabilities, to address needs and requirements that are unique to the DoD and intelligence communities.
-The group is a unique combination of linguists, mathematicians, DSP engineers, software engineers, and analysts.
-This combination of individuals allows us to tackle a wide spectrum of topics from basic research such as channel estimation, robust word recognition, language and dialect identification, and confidence measures to the challenging transitional aspects of real-time implementation for speech; as well as detecting, tracking, beamforming and classifying specific acoustical signatures in dynamic environments via array processing.
-AFRL/RIGC also has significant thrusts in noise estimation and removal (both spectral and spatial), speaker identification including open-set identification, acoustical identification, keyword spotting, robust feature extraction, language translation, analysis of stressed speech, coding algorithms along with the consequences of the compressions schemes, watermarking, co-channel mitigation, and recognition of background events in audio recordings.
-SOA techniques such as I-vectors, deep neural networks, bottleneck features, and extreme learning are used to pursue solutions for real-time and offline problems such as SID, LID, GID, etc.
+The acoustic processing work is involved in all aspects of researching and developing state of the art (SOA) acoustical analysis and processing capabilities, to address the needs and requirements that are unique to the DoD counter UAS program.
+This research area allows us to tackle topics, such as detecting, tracking, beamforming and classifying specific acoustical signatures in dynamic environments via array processing (using both stationary and mobile arrays).
+The group is focused on developing technology from a basic research level and advancing it to be implemented in the field.
+Other significant thrusts in noise estimation and noise mitigation (both spectral and spatial), acoustical identification are necessary components of the acoustical program.
+SOA techniques such as I-vectors, deep neural networks, bottleneck features, and extreme learning are used to pursue solutions for real-time and offline problems.

 SF.20.01.B4006: Airborne Networking and Communications Links